djmgit/DeathStar/README.md

   want to tweak this value depending on the scale of our attack.
 The vCPUs allocated by AWS to a lambda function is proportional to the memory it is allocated.
   So if you want to generate higher load on your target then you will be requiring higher resources - memory and CPU.
 So you migth want to increase the memory limit of the lambda function.

+- lambdaTimeOut: This specifies the timeout for the lambda fucntion.
+It expects an integer and the unit is second.